The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 Deliverability Rate: 94%

-Warmy.io provides a host of warm up capabilities through real, human email accounts.
+Warmy.io provides a host of warm-up capabilities through real, human email accounts.

 It also excels at generating warmup emails personalized to the recipient.
 This massively increases the chances of good email warmup results.

-One thing I noticed about Warmy.io is that it offers topic-specific email warm up.
-So, you can select keywords depending on your industry and Warmy.io will generate warmup emails around that topic.
+So, you can select keywords depending on your industry, and Warmy.io will generate warm-up emails around that topic.

 Pricing:

-Warmy.io takes a volume-based approach to pricing.
 So, if you need to warm up more than one email account, the costs can multiply exponentially!

-Warmup Your Email the Right Way!
+Warm up Your Email the Right Way!

-Even simply mistakes and oversights can cost you dearly!
+Email warm-up can be a challenging process.
+Even simple mistakes and oversights can cost you dearly.

 The best way to avoid these mistakes?
+Automated email warm-up.

-Now all you have to do to improve the sender reputation of your new email accounts is – Pick the right email warm up tool.
+Now all you have to do to improve the sender reputation of your new email accounts is pick the right email warm-up tool.

 Email Warm Up Mistakes: FAQs

-1. How is email warm up helpful?
+1. How is email warm-up helpful?

-In my experience, email warm up can help you in two ways.
+In my experience, email warm-up can help you in two ways.
 First, it allows you to quickly boost the sender reputation of your new email account.
 Second, it can help you repair the sending reputation of an old account you might have used for email outreach or cold emails.

-2. How does email warm up work?
+2. How does email warm-up work?

-Email warm up is a simple strategy whose aim is to boost the sender reputation of email accounts.
-Here’s what you need to do to conduct email warm up:
+Email warm-up is a simple strategy whose aim is to boost the sender reputation of email accounts.

 - Set up your email and authenticate the security credentials